epam/hub-extensions/documentation/hub-stack-deploy.md

 # Command: `hub stack deploy`

-Runs deployment for entire stack or updates deployment of one or few components
+Execute `deploy` command for all stack or separate components

-Component runlist order has been defined in hubfile.
-It looks like the following:
+## Components order

+By default `hubctl` automatically defines component runlist respective to the  `depends` attribute in the component definition and component definition order.

+You can customize and set your own runlist by declaring lifecycle order in the hubfile, see below

 ```yaml
 lifecycle: